Raccoon Spikes – Stainless Steel

 Base Color – Transparent clear base blends well with most surfaces irrespective of the surface colour

-Speed of Install – Quicker to install than other bird deterrent systems saving you time and money
+Speed of Install – Quicker to install than other raccoon deterrent systems saving you time and money

 Raccoon Spikes are a versatile, precision engineered bird deterrent device designed to provide effective and humane control of problematic urban birds.